medcomdk/MedComLandingPage/docs/index.md

 ## 2 Implementing a MedCom FHIR standard

-When implementing a MedCom FHIR standard the documentation below is fundamental to ensure uniform use of the standards.
+When implementing a MedCom FHIR standard the documentation below is fundamental to ensure uniform use and implementation of the standards.

 ### Standard Documentation